Dicksonwh0217/react-chatbot-project/README.md

+# Self-Learning Project
+This repo is a self-learning project which developed chatbot project using React framework.
+It used useState, useEffect, useRef function in React and helps me to improve my coding in web development like CSS and JavaScript.
+The repo is managed and external libraries are installed using NPM and Vite.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.